timg456789/EtherTransfer/README.md

 2. Send the signed transaction hex from the QR code as a text message to the [Twilio Ethereum](https://github.com/timg456789/TwilioEthereum) SMS endpoint
     1. The md5 hash of the signed transaction hex will be returned
     2. The entire transaction must be received as one message
-    3. **Twilio supports concatenation, but some carriers such as Sprint do not currently support concatenated messages on long code messages.**
+    3. Twilio supports concatenation, but some carriers such as Sprint do not currently support concatenated messages on long code messages.
+Send the transaction as an MMS by attaching any image to exceed the standard 160 SMS character limit.
+See [Twilio Ethereum}(https://github.com/timg456789/TwilioEthereum) for more details.
 3. Secure the wallet
     1. The computer aka `notary` used to create the address and encrypted wallet should be destroyed or the private key could be leaked
     2. Copy the private key to paper by hand or type writer